 Firefox allows you to disable WebRTC leak in desktop as well as an android from the settings itself and doesn’t requires any plugin/add-on.
 Read more about WebRTC Leak Fix methods.

 Enhanced Tracking Protection further includes Standard, Strict and Custom modes.
-Strict mode is made for strong protection and offers blocking capability for Social Media Trackers, Cross-Site Tracking, Cryptminers, and Fingerprinting.
+Strict mode is made for strong protection and offers to block capability for Social Media Trackers, Cross-Site Tracking, Cryptminers, and Fingerprinting.
 Use this feature if you require more privacy because it may break the web page.

 2. Brave Browser